reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 ## Solution
 <details>
   <summary><b>Spoilers</b></summary>
 This kind of problem is called <b>"Interval Partitioning"</b>, and its solution is <b>Greedy Algorithm</b>.
+Sort all intervals (booking) first, and then schedule them.

-### Wrong Approach
+### Basic Algorithm
-**※ Warning: This approach is not correct.
-See below for the correct one. ※**

-Without sorting, just applied a FIFO concept; first booking, first scheduling.
+After we apply specific sorting algorithm to all intervals, schedule them like FIFO; first booking, first scheduling.

 1. Read the start time & end time of the first booking.
 2. Examine the 1st, 2nd, 3rd, ...
 N-th room schedule.